simbo1905/thinbus-srp-js/README.md

 * Use a custom large safe prime number `N` using the instructions above. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience for your chosen bit length.
 * Make the salt column in the database `not null` and add a uniqueness constraint.
 * Use symmetric AES encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
-* You can prevent privileged accounts from logging in using legacy browsers by passing `random16byteHex.isWebCryptoAPI()` when fetching the user salt; simply abort the protocol for privileged accounts when secure random numbers are not available at the browser.
+* You can prevent privileged accounts from logging in using legacy browsers by checking `random16byteHex.isWebCryptoAPI()` when fetching the user salt; simply abort the protocol for privileged accounts when secure random numbers are not available at the browser.
 If you allow the use of browsers that don't have the `WebCryptoAPI` secure random number APIs then the fallback random generator hashes `window.cookie` as part of the generator seed.
 Consider adding a secure random cookie to help seed the fallback generator; see PRNG.md for more info.
-* Don't include any JS files [or any CSS file](http://stackoverflow.com/a/3613162/329496) from external sites onto your login page.
+* Don't include any JS files [or any CSS files](http://stackoverflow.com/a/3613162/329496) from external sites onto your login page.
 * Count the number of failed password attempts and present the user with a CAPTCHA after a dozen attempts.
-This slows down scripted online dictionary attack.
+This slows down scripted online dictionary attacks.
 Consider suspending the account (possibly temporarily) after a large number of contiguous failed attempts to defeat someone carefully researching a user then trying to guess their likely password.

 ## License